David-Manniche/TheMarket/readme.txt

     => 044228 - If we Quit the seller registration process on activation form and then re check the seller registration form then here is some error;
     => 040055 - wrong commission is getting charged from seller.
     => 044385 - Collection layout issue on view all page => 044380 - When guest user click on "clear cart" then "Unauthorized Request" gets display
     -----------------------TV-9.2.2.20201021-----------------
+    => 044325 - if order amount is in fraction then rewards applicable are displaying as fractional

 Enhancements:
     => Tax module upgrade